 To support the transfer of students from partnership institutions into four-year programs, the University of North Florida adheres to formalized articulation agreements.
-This section outlines the types of articulation agreements that are accepted at UNF.
+This section outlines the types of articulation agreements accepted at UNF.
 For more information about articulated programs, please contact the Office of Records and Registration.

 Statewide 2+2 Articulation Agreement

-Established in 1971, Florida's Statewide Articulation Agreement (codified in Section 1007.23, Florida Statutes and Chapter 6A-10.024, Florida Administrative Code) provides the foundation for the Associate of Arts Degree as the most direct means of transferring from a Florida public college to one of the 12 state universities.
-Under this agreement, students who graduate from one of the state colleges with an Associate of Arts degree are guaranteed the following:
+Established in 1971, Florida's Statewide Articulation Agreement (codified in Section 1007.23, Florida Statutes and Chapter 6A-10.024, Florida Administrative Code) provides the foundation for the Associate in Arts degree as the most direct means of transferring from a Florida state college to one of the 12 state universities.
+Under this agreement, students who graduate from one of the state colleges with an Associate in Arts degree are guaranteed the following:

 - admission to one of the 12 state universities (not including limited access or teacher certification programs or a major program requiring an audition) *admission to the student's preferred public postsecondary institution or program is not guaranteed,

-- adherence to the university requirements and policies, based on the catalog in effect at the time the student first entered the state college (provided the student maintains continuous enrollment),
+- adherence to the state university requirements and policies, based on the catalog in effect at the time the student first entered the state college (provided the student maintains continuous enrollment),

 - transfer of equivalent courses under the Statewide Course Numbering System.

 UNF adheres to the policies laid out under the Statewide Articulation Agreement.
-Students wishing to apply to UNF under thare subject to all admissions policies and procedures.
-Applicants must meet admission requirements and all posted deadlines to be eligible for consideration.
+Students wishing to apply to UNF are subject to all admissions policies and procedures.
+To be eligible for consideration, applicants must meet admission requirements and all posted deadlines.

-The Associate in Science (AS) to Bachelor of Science (BS) Articulation Agreement (also know as The Career Ladder agreement integrates specific associate in science degree programs with identified baccalaureate degree programs statewide.
-Each associate in science degree program must meet specific requirements as prescribed in the agreement and public postsecondary institutions are required to honor the transfer of credit toward the specified baccalaureate degree.
+The Associate in Science (AS) to Bachelor of Science (BS) Articulation Agreement (also know as The Career Ladder agreement) integrates specific associate in science degree programs with identified baccalaureate degree programs statewide.
+Each associate in science degree program must meet specific requirements as prescribed in the agreement.
+Public postsecondary institutions are required to honor the transfer of credit toward the specified baccalaureate degree.